learn-co-curriculum/mod-2-practice-challenge/README.md

-# Rails Code Challenge - Superheroines
+# Rails Practice Code Challenge - Bands

-For this assessment, you'll be working with a heroines and powers domain.
+For this practice challenge, you'll be working with a Bands and Musicians domain.

-In this repo, there is a Rails application with some features built out.
-Your job is to extend this code to add the functionality described in the deliverables below.
+Your job is to add the functionality described in the deliverables below.

 ## Topics